 So what about the level of protection that ceramic coatings and sealants provide.

 Again, ceramic coatings usually come out on top here.
-The layer of protection that a ceramic coating offers is usually thicker and stronger than what paint sealants offer.
+The layer of protection that a ceramic coating offers is much stronger than what paint sealants offer.
 This means that they make the paint more resistant to things like UV rays, tree sap and road tar.

 Paint sealants do still offer great protection though, again usually much better than waxes.